dankamongmen/notcurses/doc/man/man3/notcurses_resize.3.md

 **notcurses_resize** does *not* result in a rendering operation.

 **notcurses_render(3)** calls this function following a render+raster cycle.
-It is thus not generally necessary to call it yourself both of the following are
+It is thus not necessary to call it yourself unless both of the following are
 true:

 * Your program is in an event loop rather than a rendering loop (i.e. it calls **notcurses_render(3)** only based on external events), and